Where Food Comes From Inc. (OTCMKTS:WFCF) Short Interest Update

-Where Food Comes From Inc. (OTCMKTS:WFCF) was the recipient of a significant increase in short interest in April.
-As of April 30th, there was short interest totalling 3,900 shares, an increase of 3,800.0% from the April 15th total of 100 shares.
-Based on an average daily trading volume, of 24,000 shares, the short-interest ratio is presently 0.2 days.
+Where Food Comes From Inc. (OTCMKTS:WFCF) was the target of a large decline in short interest in the month of March.
+As of March 31st, there was short interest totalling 400 shares, a decline of 73.3% from the March 15th total of 1,500 shares.
+Based on an average trading volume of 20,500 shares, the short-interest ratio is currently 0.0 days.

-Where Food Comes From (OTCMKTS:WFCF) last posted its earnings results on Thursday, May 14th.
-The company reported ($0.01) EPS for the quarter.
+Where Food Comes From (OTCMKTS:WFCF) last announced its earnings results on Thursday, May 14th.
+The company reported ($0.01) earnings per share for the quarter.
 Where Food Comes From had a return on equity of 10.93% and a net margin of 6.01%.
-The firm had revenue of $3.91 million for the quarter.
+The business had revenue of $3.91 million for the quarter.

 Where Food Comes From Company Profile